-Self-made woman bumps roughly down the social ladder in this lively satiric fable from Lynn Nottage.
-The playwright’s “Intimate Apparel" was a sensitively drawn story of a black woman confronting the limits of social mobility in turn-of-the-19th-century New York.
-“Fabulation” is a companion piece of sorts, but its style is broader, its tempo brisker.
+A self-made woman bumps roughly down the social ladder in this lively, loose-limbed satiric fable from Lynn Nottage.
+The playwright’s “Intimate Apparel,” which just closed at the Roundabout Theater after nabbing the New York Drama Critics’ Circle best play prize, was a sensitively drawn story of a black woman confronting the limits of social mobility in turn-of-the-19th-century New York.
+“Fabulation” is a companion piece of sorts, set a century-plus later, but its style is broader, its tempo brisker.

 Directed with an unnecessary extra scoop of archness by Kate Whoriskey, the play trips lightly through its soapy, riches-to-rags scenario.
 It never peers too deeply into the psyche of the beleaguered Undine Barnes Calles (Charlayne Woodard), a newly minted member of New York’s haute black bourgeoisie who is forced off Fifth Avenue and back onto the mean streets she left behind when her trophy husband takes off with all her money.

 Nor does Nottage choose to dwell at length on her pointed observations about the fragile perches of ambitious black Americans in the social hierarchy, settling instead on a sketch-comedy style just this side of the Wayans brothers.